Definition

 - The recommended approach is to start with an initial request without the

-for the next set of results.
+page_cursorparameter to fetch the first set of results.
+The API response will include apage_nextfield containing a URL with thepage_cursorfor the next set of results.
 Use this cursor in your subsequent requests to continue paging through the dataset.

 - The recommended approach is to start with an initial request without the